Haunted Blickling Hall, Norfolk

 Blickling Hall is a stately Jacobean mansion and one of the largest country estates in Norfolk with over 1,000 years of fascinating history.
 It is said to be built on the site of Anne Boleyn's birthplace before the family moved to Hever Castle in Kent where she spent a lot of her younger days and had frequent visits from King Henry VIII during their courtship.
-Blickling Hall today has no visible remains of the original Boleyn manor and land other than a dry moat ringing the Hall which is now planted with roses and hydrangeas.
+Blickling Hall today is now cared for by the National Trust and has no visible remains of the original Boleyn manor and land other than a dry moat ringing the Hall which is now planted with roses and hydrangeas.
 However, when Blickling Hall was built the site of the original Boleyn manor was not completely destroyed to make way for building.
 Instead, the original walls were carefully encased in the Hall and are now hidden behind the Hall's decorative wood panelling.

 Blickling Hall is about 27 miles from Caister Holiday Park.

 Norfolk NR11 6NF